-We implemented \technique in Python and provided the implementation in the supplementary materials.
-In our evaluation, we use CROWN-IBP, implemented in auto-LiRPA~\cite{lirpa}, as the evasion defense approach for neural networks.
-We also use CROWN-IBP to train the classifiers in the dataset partitioning step since the classifiers trained by CROWN-IBP can improve the certification rate in the evasion certification step.
+In Section~\ref{sec: rq1}, we evaluate the effectiveness and efficiency of \technique by comparing it to BagFlip~\cite{bagflip}, the state-of-the-art probabilistic certified defense against backdoor attacks.
+We use CROWN-IBP, implemented in auto-LiRPA~\cite{lirpa}, as the evasion defense approach in this setting.
+Whenever we use CROWN-IBP for the evasion defense approach, we also use it to train the classifiers in the dataset-partitioning step since the classifiers trained by CROWN-IBP can improve the certification rate in the evasion-certification step.